Amazon Review Scraping: Using Code and No Code Approaches

 Share:

-There are three methods to scrape Amazon Reviews:
+There are three methods to scrape Amazon reviews:

 Build an Amazon Review Scraper in Python/JavaScript

-In this section, we will guide you on how to scrape Amazon Reviews using either Python or JavaScript.
+In this section, we will guide you on how to scrape Amazon reviews using either Python or JavaScript.
 We will utilize the browser automation framework called Playwright to emulate browser behavior in our code.

 One of the key advantages of this approach is its ability to bypass common blocks often put in place to prevent scraping.
 However, familiarity with the Playwright API is necessary to use it effectively.

-You could also use Python Requests, LXML, or Beautiful Soup to build an Amazon scraper without using a browser or a browser automation library.
-But bypassing the anti scraping mechanisms put in place can be challenging and is beyond the scope of this article.
+You could also use Python Requests, BeautifulSoup, or LXML to build an Amazon reviews scraper without using a browser or a browser automation library for web scraping Amazon reviews.
+However, bypassing the anti-scraping mechanisms put in place can be challenging and is beyond the scope of this article.

 Step 1: Choose either Python or JavaScript as your programming language.